Friday, May 22, 2015

 The Top Ten Mexican Movies in Hola Mexico 2015

-Hola Mexico Film Festival 2015 had a big Fiesta in Los Angeles a few days ago and left us with a great impression - The audience, the press, the sponsors, and the talent were content.
+held a big Fiesta in Los Angeles a few days ago, leaving us with a great impression.
+The audience, the press, the sponsors, and the talent were happy about the cinematic celebration.

-All the shows started on time and most of the directors were present for the Q&As, the red carpets and the after parties were great.
+All the shows started on time, and most of the directors were present for the Q&As.
+The red carpets were great, and the after-parties were great.

 El Americano: The Movie, LA Premiere.
 Photo Jose A. Hermosillo